Washington DC Placement Program

-- All applicants must have completed (or will complete in Semester 2, 2012) at least 48 credit points of their degree and have a minimum of 18 elective credit points left to complete.
+- All applicants must have completed by the end of 2013 at least 48 credit points of their degree, with room within their degree progression to accommodate an additional 18 elective credit points.

-- All applications will only be received via the online facility on the University of Sydney Business School website and no hard copy applications will be received.
+- All applications will only be received via the online application form.

 - The University of Sydney Business School will administer all applications and enquiries for the program.
 Correspondence and applications should be directed solely to the Business School and will not be received by the United States Studies Centre (USSC) or the University of California Washington Center (UCDC).